cac824/flashcard-project/README.md

   Tkinter

 **Future Goals:**
-  Rework the deleting system
+  Rework the deleting system,
-  Add a progress bar on the top
-  Add a save feature that can save terms an definitions and users can load them whenever they need it
+  add a progress bar on the top, and add a save feature that can save terms and definitions and users can load them whenever they need it